aslakjohansen/student-projects/db/clicker-system.md

 Also, can this be gamified, so that users can (pseudo?)anonymously compare themselves to the cohort of the class?
 Or perhaps another class from a competing university?

+Which other innovative *features* could be implemented if we don't need a human interface?

 ## Approach

 [Elixir](https://elixir-lang.org) with [Phoenix LiveView](https://www.youtube.com/watch?v=k4mSbCoBTPI) would be natural choices for the job.